Pricing

 Reverse Image Search: A Hidden Source of Unlinked Mentions

-If your brand produces original visuals — infographics, charts, data visualizations, custom illustrations — other sites may embed those images without crediting you.
-These are unlinked visual mentions, and they are easy to find.
+If your brand produces original visuals, infographics, charts, data visualizations, custom illustrations, other sites may embed those images without crediting you.
+These are unlinked visual mentions, and they’re easy to find.

 Right-click any original image on your site and select “Search image with Google” (or use TinEye).
 Google will return pages that use the same image.
 Click through each result and check for attribution.
-If the image appears without a link to your site, you have a clear, justified reason for outreach — the author used your content and should credit the source.
+If the image appears without a link to your site, you’ve a clear, justified reason for outreach, the author used your content and should credit the source.

 Visual mention reclamation has a higher conversion rate than text-based outreach because the author used your intellectual property.
 The ask is straightforward and reasonable.